On the nonexistence of NLS breathers

 with $p_n^{*}$ as in \eqref{Pcritico}.
 In fact, for initial data satisfying \eqref{superCritnNLS}, it is known the existence of blow-up in finite time, i.e. there exists a positive time $T^{*}<\infty$ such that

-See \cite[Th.6.3, p.134]{LP} for further reading.
+See \cite[Th.
+6.3, p.134]{LP} for further reading.

 The starting point to obtain blow-up results for \eqref{nNLS} in the focusing case ($\varepsilon=-1$) comes from \cite{Glass} based on previous ideas from \cite{ZS}.
 The main argument rests in the obtention of a suitable {\it virial function,} which allows to study its detailed time evolution.
-Namely, the virial function (a kind of \emph{weighted momentum})
+Namely, the virial function\footnote{We denote$\, \langle x,\, y\rangle =\sum\limits_{j=1}^{n} \bar{x}_jy_j$, with $x, y\in \C^n$.} (a kind of \emph{weighted momentum})